ASIG-X/RESPLE/README.md

 **HelmDyn (Helm Dynamic) dataset**
 * 1 Livox Mid360 mounted on a helmet as a mobile platform
 * 10 sequences recorded with very dynamic motions combining walking, running, jumping, and in-hand waving within a cubic space
-* Ground truth trajectory recorded using a high-precision (submillimeter), low-latency motion capture system (Qualisys) invovling 20 cameras
+* Ground truth trajectory recorded using a high-precision (submillimeter), low-latency motion capture system (Qualisys) involving 20 cameras

 **R-Campus dataset**
 * 1 Livox Avia mounted on a bipedal wheeled robot (Direct Drive DIABLO)
 * 1 sequence in walking speed recorded in a large-scale campus environment
 * Trajectory starts and ends at the same location point.

+**TudoRun (Tudor Run) dataset**
+* 1 Livox Mid360 mounted on a Unitree Go2 quadruped robot
+* 8 indoor sequences with dynamic motions: 3 fully captured in a test field with an 8-camera motion capture system, and 5 starting and ending in the test field but extending into a larger hall without motion capture
+* Ground truth trajectory recorded only within this test field using the motion capture system (Qualisys) with passive markers

 ## Usage
 For LIO use, change `if_lidar_only` in `resple/config/config_xxx.yaml` to `false`.